Aleksandandar-Nedelkovski/ymim/README.md

     DB_PORT=5432

-We will use VI a screen editor Linux/Unix like systems to paste these variables into a `.env` file.
+We will use VI, a screen editor for Linux/Unix systems, to paste these variables into a `.env` file.
 Run this to create the file

       vi .env